agentio/serviceinfrastructure/content/docs/endpoints/next17-2.md

 Now, we will talk about other identity providers and identity provider hubs like Auth0, Firebase, and other third parties that we support, as well as custom JWT after this part of the demo.
 The second part, if you're familiar with open API, is simply saying that this google_id_token security definition should be required for all the methods in this API.
 Alternatively, I could have required just some of the methods to have authentication and keep the rest either open, or have multiple security definitions here and say these methods require that security definition, those other methods require another security definition.
 So we'll talk about why that might be useful.
 But let's exit this and do the same thing we did before, gcloud service-management.

-Deploy this open API specification to the endpoints control plane.
+Deploy this OpenAPI Specification to the endpoints control plane.
 At the end, so after a few seconds, once it finishes, it will give me a configuration ID and it has persisted this version of my open API spec.
 And what I'll do with that, I'll copy the configuration ID and I'll put it in the application.yaml file for App Engine, just like I did previously.

 You'll notice of warning message here.
 This is one of the validations that it's doing.
 It's saying that the echo method is not protected with API keys.
 It's asking if I'm sure that I want to put this up because then it would be publicly accessible and it doesn't know that I have security requirements on this method with security definitions, but that's the nice thing about having your open API spec validated.